The Met Fifth Avenue: Roof garden

 The Iris and B. Gerald Cantor Roof Garden is located on the roof near the southwestern corner of the museum.
 The garden's café and bar is a popular museum spot during the mild-weathered months, especially on Friday and Saturday evenings when large crowds can lead to long lines at the elevators.
 The roof garden offers views of Central Park and the Manhattan skyline.
 The garden is the gift of philanthropists Iris and B. Gerald Cantor, founder and chairman of securities firm Cantor Fitzgerald.
 The garden was opened to the public on August 1, 1987.

 Every summer since 1998 the roof garden has hosted a single-artist exhibition.
 The artists have been: Ellsworth Kelly (1998), Magdalena Abakanowicz (1999), David Smith (2000), Joel Shapiro (2001), Claes Oldenburg and Coosje van Bruggen (2002), Roy Lichtenstein (2003), Andy Goldsworthy (2004), Sol LeWitt (2005), Cai Guo-Qiang (2006), Frank Stella (2007), Jeff Koons (2008), Roxy Paine (2009), Big Bambú by Doug and Mike Starn (2010), We Come in Peace by Huma Bhabha (2018), and Parapivot by Alicja Kwade.

 The roof garden has views of the Manhattan skyline from a vantage point high above Central Park.
 The views have been described as "the best in Manhattan."
 Art critics have been known to complain that the view "distracts" from the art on exhibition.
 New York Times art critic Ken Johnson complains that the "breathtaking, panoramic views of Central Park and the Manhattan skyline" creates "an inhospitable site for sculpture" that "discourages careful, contemplative looking."
 Writer Mindy Aloff describes the roof garden as "the loveliest airborne space I know of in New York."
 The café and bar in this garden are considered romantic by many.
+In 2025, the Met announced that the roof garden would close for five years starting that October.

+2025-2030 Tang Wing expansion

+In 2024, initial building plans were released for a half a billion dollar architectural expansion to the SW corner of the MET Museum; the expansion was announced as being planned for completion by 2030.